AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/best-practices.md

 ## Best practices for WAF rules

 Once the WAF is licensed and enabled for your program, traffic matching WAF flags appear in charts and request logs, even if you didn't declare them in a rule.
-This is so you are always aware of potentially new malicious traffic and can create rules as needed.
+So, you are always aware of potentially new malicious traffic and can create rules as needed.
 Look at WAF flags that are not reflected in the declared rules and consider declaring them.

 Consider the WAF rules below for your AEM project.
-However the desired values for `action` and `wafFlags` property must be determined in collaboration with your security team.
+However, the desired values for `action` and `wafFlags` property must be determined in collaboration with your security team.

 ```yaml
 kind: CDN